njain1985/Kuma-Service-Mesh-Observability/README.md

 In this Nerd Day session, we will provide you the fundamentals of Kuma Service Mesh, NR1, K8s and Open Source Metrics, Tracing and Logging

+Why should you care?
+1. Fragmentation of Traces, Metrics and Logs
+2. Reduce the MTTXs for degradations/exceptions with your microservices
+3. Minimize hops and Dev/Ops resource fatigue optimization (1 O11y console vs 7 GUIs)

 ## INTRODUCTIONS
 -------------------------------------------